shoptet/templates-custom-theme/README.md

 # Custom theme for [Shoptet](https://www.shoptet.cz/) templates

-When the **blank mode** is enabled, no CSS nor JavaScript files are served by [Shoptet](https://www.shoptet.cz/) servers.
+When the **blank mode** is enabled, no CSS neihter JavaScript files are served by [Shoptet](https://www.shoptet.cz/) servers.
-With this tools you can simply create all necessary assets for fully functioning [Shoptet](https://www.shoptet.cz/) e-shop template.
+With this tools you can simply create all necessary assets for fully functioning [Shoptet](https://www.shoptet.cz/) online store template.

 * you can create `userConfig.json` and use it as described in example below
 * you can use Gulp or other automation tool